 - 8. On August 12, 2016 the Plaintiff George Smitherman (Smitherman), a former MPP and an openly gay Liberal Party Member, Plaintiff Christopher Hudspeth (Hudspeth), an openly gay man, and lawyer Douglas Elliott (Elliott), a prominent Toronto lawyer who ably represents members of the gay community, and recipient of Pride Toronto's lifetime achievement award, held a press conference hosted by the Canadian Parliamentary Press Gallery (the Gallery) in the Charles Lynch Room, located in the Centre Block on Parliament Hill, in the federal Parliament building complex, that houses the Senate and the Parliament of Canada, in Ottawa, the national capital of Canada, to announce the filing of a 104 million dollar class action lawsuit against the Defendant Bill Whatcott (Whatcott) and his unknown financial supporters.
 This press conference and news of the commencement of this class action, was a political event, for the Gallery permits only politically related press conferences. - 9.
-The entire press conference was recorded, and is attached as Exhibit "F" as a jump stick to the affidavit of Carol Swick, John Findlay's legal assistant in the law firm of Findlay McCarthy PC.
-An unofficial transcript of what was said is attached as Exhibit "G" to the affidavit of Carol Swick.
+The entire press conference was recorded, and is attached as Exhibit "E" to the affidavit of Carol Swick, John Findlay's legal assistant in the law firm of Findlay McCarthy

+PC.
+An unofficial transcript of what was said is attached as Exhibit "F" to the affidavit of Carol Swick.

+Recording of Press Conference, Whatcott Motion Record, Tab F (memory stick).
 Transcript of Press Conference, Whatcott Motion Record, Tab G